Logo

 Kaczynski's lawyers, headed by Montana federal public defenders Michael Donahoe and Judy Clarke, attempted to enter an insanity defense to avoid the death penalty, but Kaczynski rejected this strategy.

-Sally Johnson, the psychiatrist who examined Ted Kaczynski, concluded that he suffered from paranoid schizophrenia.
+Sally Johnson, the psychiatrist who examined Ted Kaczynski, concluded that he suffered from "paranoid" schizophrenia, though the validity of this diagnosis has been criticized.

 In 2006, Burrell ordered that items from Ted Kaczynski's cabin be sold at a "reasonably advertised Internet auction".

-Ted Kaczynski first served his eight life sentences without the possibility of parole at ADX Florence, a supermax prison in Florence, Colorado.
+Almost immediately after being convicted, Kaczynski began serving his life sentences without the possibility of parole at ADX Florence, a supermax prison in Florence, Colorado.

-Early in his imprisonment, Ted Kaczynski befriended Ramzi Yousef and Timothy McVeigh, the perpetrators of the 1993 World Trade Center bombing and the 1995 Oklahoma City bombing, respectively.
+Early in his imprisonment, Kaczynski befriended Ramzi Yousef and Timothy McVeigh, the perpetrators of the 1993 World Trade Center bombing and the 1995 Oklahoma City bombing, respectively; they discussed religion and politics and formed a friendship which lasted until McVeigh's execution in 2001.

 In October 2005, Kaczynski offered to donate two rare books to the Melville J Herskovits Library of African Studies at Northwestern University's campus in Evanston, Illinois, the location of his first two attacks.